DaniyalAK47/artist-details/README.md

 - Search for your favourite artist
 - If the artist searched doesnt exist a message of no artist found is displayed.
 - If the artist searched is found the artist details are present with facebook link and much more.
+- If an artist is searched which was previously searched then a new API call will not be sent and data from cache will be used.
 - Then you can specify the dates and click search event.
 - If no events found during theses dates specifies the a message is displayed of no events found.
-- if events found, then the list of all the events in the are shown with the necessary information and a button which moves you to official bansintown page.
+- If events found, then the list of all the events in the are shown with the necessary information and a button which moves you to official bansintown page.

 ## Screenshot
 View the web application sccreshots using these links.